National Center for Healthcare Leadership|

 NCAF IMPLEMENTATION, COORDINATION, & OVERSIGHT

 The member-supported National Council on Administrative Fellowships was launched on October 1, 2014.
 NCAF members publicly agree to hold themselves and each other accountable to upholding and evolving the Code of Good Practice over time.
-NCAF’s work includes a Steering Committee and three Subcommittees: Benchmarking, Metrics, & Research; Long-Term Planning & Special Projects; and Outreach & Education.
+NCAF’s work includes a Steering Committee and four Subcommittees: Benchmarking, Metrics, & Research; Long-Term Planning & Special Projects; Membership & Outreach; and Fellows Education.

 THE CODE OF GOOD PRACTICE

-For additional information and to find out how to join the National Council on Administrative Fellowships, contact Lindsey Tucker at email@example.com or 312-563-6629.
+For additional information about the National Council on Administrative Fellowships, please contact email@example.com.